Restaurant Wine Lists

 There are still good restaurants with great wine lists but the problem is always to try and come away feeling that you haven’t been ripped off.
 Choosing the cheapest wine on the list is no answer and this is probably the wine that the restaurateur has made his biggest margin on and it isn’t even good.

 In this section we are therefore going to take wine lists from leading restaurants and provide you with an in-depth analysis of them to ascertain their good points, their weak points, their value for money.
 We’ll point out to you which wines are undervalued, which are terribly overpriced – all based on our price/quality criteria.
+To give you some idea on what basis we rate restaurant wine lists, please read our page on Ratings and Value for Money.

 But you can do this exercise yourself.
 I have written a little guide on how to choose wine in a restaurant.
 You need to spend a little time doing your homework, but the results could be very satisfying.
 And we would love your feedback – especially when you have found a wine list that merits outstanding value for money.